yogin16/yogin16.github.io/_posts/2018-10-22-machine-learning.md

 ## Solving with Neural Network

 We make improvements to gradient optimization and use _neural network_, a generic framework build upon combining many _neurons_, an inspiration from how a human brain might learn anything.
 Any function we want to learn is the combination of many connected layers (deep) and each layers is set of neurons.
-Each neuron has an input and its own parameters whether to be _active_ on the input.
+Each neuron has an input and its own parameters governing whether to be _active_ on the input.
 That is why this technique is called deep learning.

 <script src="https://gist.github.com/nomanahmedsheikh/e768067fc962e81032b8d81c7d23d58d.js"></script>